rochefort-lab/fissa/README.md

 Usage
 -----
-A general tutorial on the use of FISSA can be found at
+A general tutorial on the use of FISSA can be found at:
 <https://rochefort-lab.github.io/fissa/examples/Basic%20usage.html>

 An example workflow with another Python toolbox (SIMA):